router-resources/CrossChainNFTAssignment/README.md

 The smart contract has the following state variables:

-1. **onwer** - an address variable which stores the address from which the contract has been deployed.
+1. **owner** - an address variable which stores the address from which the contract has been deployed.

 2. **gatewayContract** - an address variable which holds the address of the gateway contract.
 Gateway contracts are contracts which are pre-deployed on supported blockchains for cross-chain communication.The source chain's gateway contract communicates with the destination chain's gateway contract, enabling communication between application contracts deployed on different chains.
 Find GatewayContract Addresses [here](https://devnet.lcd.routerprotocol.com/router-protocol/router-chain/multichain/chain_config)